Julia-Wagner/tails-and-treats/README.md

 #### **JavaScript**

 I used [JSHint](https://jshint.com/) to check my JavaScript.
-At first I got many warnings because I was using ES6 variables.
+At first, I got many warnings because I was using ES6 variables.
 This can be resolved by adding `/* jshint esversion: 6 */` as a comment in the first line of JSHint.

 I got no warnings or errors for both my *script.js* and *maze-builder.js* files.
 Only the connection I have between those two files could not be seen by JSHint.
-This is why I got the information of a undefined variable for my *script.js* and unused variable for my *maze-builder.js*.
+This is why I got the information of an undefined variable for my *script.js* and an unused variable for my *maze-builder.js*.
 The MazeBuilder class is defined in *maze-builder.js* and used in *script.js*.

 ![JSHint script.js](docs/testing/js_validator_script.png)
 ![JSHint maze-builder.js](docs/testing/js_validator_maze_builder.png)